Tips and Tricks¶

 How is the Project data path determined?
 The data path is initialized according to the following rules ordered by priority:

-folder located in the same directory from where the project is run if existing (typically the OneCode project data folder) - to the current working directory for all other cases
+2. to the data folder located in the same directory from where the project is run if existing (typically the OneCode project data folder)

-Using runtime Expressions in elements¶
+Using runtime Expressions in elements

-For Streamlit mode, some input element parameters can be dynamic, like for instance, changing the
+For Streamlit mode, some input element parameters can be dynamic, like for instance, changing the number of file_input widget based on a slider value that is changed on the fly by an expert.

-Expressions are in Python and may refer to defined elements values by wrapping around their key
+All input elements can accept runtime expressions regarding the count and optional parameters.
+Expressions are in Python and may refer to defined elements values by wrapping around their key a $ sign.
+For instance, getting one more checkbox instances than an input number:

 x = number_input('x', 1, min=0)